 Using the definition of the relativistic redshift in \eq{eq:drrs} and that the frequency is the time derivative of the phase, we get

 thus finding that the total redshift is equal to the product of the cosmological redshift and the relativistic redshift

-Our result agrees with Ref.~\cite{bonvin_caprini_2017}, who also considered the combined effect of velocity and cosmological expansion on the frequency of GWs, although their approach is restricted to low velocities.
+Our result agrees with Ref.~\cite{bonvin_caprini_2017}, which also considered the combined effect of relative velocity and cosmological expansion on the frequency of GWs, although their approach is restricted to low relative velocities.
 Therefore, our result represents an extension of their work.

-Finally, we derive the combined effect of cosmological expansion and the velocity of the source on the apparent distance of a GW source.
+Finally, we derive the combined effect of cosmological expansion and the relative velocity of the source on the apparent distance of a GW source.
 To get the transformation of the radial coordinate, we consider again the transformation of the wave vector describing the wavefront.
 To consider the effect of the cosmological expansion, we need to multiply $r_d$ by $a(t_o)$ while we take $r'_d$ times $a(t_s)$.
-To include the effect of the velocity, we use the comoving Lorentz transformation.
+To include the effect of the relative velocity, we use the comoving Lorentz transformation.
 However, note that because we transform the wave vector seen by the observer (cf. before \eq{eq:rrc}) we have to use $t_o$ in the scale factor in the comoving Lorentz transformation.
 Therefore, using that $a(t_o)=1$, we get

 where we, further, used that $a(t_s) = (1+z_{\rm cos})^{-1}$.
 For the solid angle, we use that it is not affected by the cosmological expansion and hence it transforms as in \eq{eq:rsa}.